 9. Magna of Illusion

-Hey, It's That Guy!: The video and single from their Extraterrestrial Live album was a cover of The Doors' "Roadhouse Blues", recorded with Doors guitarist Robbie Krieger.
+- Hey, It's That Guy!: The video and single from their Extraterrestrial Live album was a cover of The Doors' "Roadhouse Blues" from L.A.
+Woman, recorded with Doors guitarist Robbie Krieger.